 So maybe if your wider goal was to feel healthier you'd set a goal to join a gym and go with a friend at least 3x per week.
 You'd adopt the "More is better but some is something" attitude and realize that, even if you don't hit the gym 5 days per week, 3x per week adds up to a whole lot more by the weekend then you're doing now.

 And if you don't like the gym, well this is part of that "sustainable" thing... find an activity that you do like!
 This is where being motivated by love rather than fear or guilt is helpful.
 Maybe you join the gym and discover after 8 weeks that you HATE going, hate getting up earlier than normal, and feel like a hamster on a wheel when you get there.
 You take a period of re-evaluation and decide to join a martial arts or ballroom dance class after work instead.
 You find this to be great fun.
 This is something you can stick with!
 Your body becomes healthier and trimmer through having fun - through self-love!

 Subscribe to my blog for further posts on how to make sustainable changes!
 Sign up for coaching, ecotherapy or herbalism or my annual program Formidable Alchemy, a 10 month journey of transformation.

 And don't miss out on my newsletter.
 I'll be giving away a free herbal care-package to one lucky subscriber!
 Sign up on my home page.

 Rebecca Grace Andrews

 Welcome!
-Here are my thoughts on herbalism, autoimmune diseases, nature connectedness and sustainable choices, based on my graduate studies in herbalism, ecotherapy, and psychology.
+Here are my thoughts on herbalism, unschooling, autoimmune diseases, nature connectedness, homesteading, and sustainable choices, based on my graduate studies in herbalism, ecotherapy, and psychology and living the life that I love!
 Check out the website as well!